SpinalHDL/SpinalDoc/spinal/lib/bus_slave_factory.md

 ---

 ## Introduction
 In many situation it's needed to implement a bus register bank.
-The `BusSlaveFactory` is a tool that provide an abstract and smooth way to define a bus register bank.
+The `BusSlaveFactory` is a tool that provide an abstract and smooth way to define them.

 This page will document it but also explain how it's implemented.

-To see capabilities of the tool by an example, an simple Spinal example use an AvalonMMSlaveFactory variation of it.
-It could be find [there](/SpinalDoc/spinal/examples/memory_mapped_uart/).
+To see capabilities of the tool, an simple example use the AvalonMMSlaveFactory variation [there](/SpinalDoc/spinal/examples/memory_mapped_uart/).

 ## Specification
 The class diagram is the following :